 7 Total Climbing Routes

 Browse More Rock Climbing Classics in Renaissance Wall

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Renaissance Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Renaissance Wall:

 Featured Route For Renaissance Wall

 Don Quixote 5.12d 7c 28 IX 28 E6 6b CO

 This crack pitch diagonals in from the right to join the bolted anchor of the first pitch of the Caldwell route, Dulcinea on the Renaissance Wall.
 It starts on easy ground to a very thin crack which starts the diagonal bit of climbing.
 RPs protect the first 12a crux which eases off before joining the big ledge/flake which is the far right side of the same ledge which Dulcinea touches on its left side.
 The ledge is a welcome rest but also detracts from the star quality of the climb.Now for the ...[more]
 Browse More Classics in CO